dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 - bucket policy is modified to reflect that user has lost permissions for a bucket;
 - user is removed from ObjectScale.

-The provided code snippet demonstrates how to revoke a `BucketAccess`:
+The following example shows how to revoke a `BucketAccess`:

 ```sh
 kubectl --namespace=my-namespace delete bucketaccess my-bucketaccess